Home

 Proving Fatherhood with Paternity Test DNA

 The goal of this page is to help you understand paternity test DNA, just one type of DNA testing covered on this web site.
 I went through this testing with my alleged father and am happy to share what I learned through research and personal experience.
-Rather than swamp you with technical details, I’ll explain just what you need to know—in plain language.

 When a child is born, there is rarely any doubt about the mother’s identity.
 She must be present…and the birth is usually witnessed and recorded by medical staff.